ramondelgadillo/Mileage-ETL-Pipeline/README.md

 # Car Mileage Analysis - ETL Pipeline

 ## Project Overview
 This project implements an end-to-end ETL (Extract, Transform, Load) pipeline to analyze car mileage data and its relationship with price, brand, and condition.
-Using Python and SQLite, the pipeline cleans and processes raw data, stores it in a relational database, executes complex queries for insights, and visualizes key findings with Matplotlib.
-This approach demonstrates how ETL pipelines enable scalable, maintainable data analysis workflows without relying on machine learning models.
+Using Python and PostgreSQL, the pipeline cleans and processes raw data, stores it in a relational database, executes complex queries for insights, and visualizes key findings with Matplotlib.
+This demonstrates how ETL pipelines enable scalable, maintainable data analysis workflows without relying on machine learning models.

 ## Features
 - Extract raw car data from CSV files and load it into pandas DataFrames.